fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * Initial setup does pop into Terminal for updates.
 It does keep it simple and straight-forward, but would still make it difficult for me to say "yup, it's super friendly, even if you aren't very technical" since that would scare non-technical users.
   * Initial software setup is nice (simple checkboxes with some recommendations), but gives so many options that it could scare less technical users.
 Some of the options it gives (like graphical software managers) also aren't particularly clear for less technical users.
   * No Flatpak support out of the box and only really has a good graphical software manager if you install GNOME Software (which is does give a checkbox for during setup) and configure it with Flatpak.
+* EndeavourOS is very similar to Garuda (Arch based distros maintain the Arch philosophy after all).
+Tried the KDE version, which doesn't come with Discover (or any other graphical software maanger) pre-installed.
+It did have a post-install tool that (eventually) included installing Flatpak, but only after a lot of other steps, and only made sense if you know what Flatpak is.
+Would be interesting if I didn't want to be able to recommend the same distro I use to less technical folks, but for now it is a pass.
+* CachyOS is the same as other Arch based distros, so not much more to say.
+This one does have it's own graphical package manager, but it's still not great.
+It also left the shortcut to KDE Discover in the menu bar, even though it isn't installed, which doesn't give the best impression of it's polish.
+  * One thing I did find interesting with Cachy is that it does consider accessibility, but not by default.
+When choosing some things like the desktop environment, [it gives an option for accessibility tools](/media/linux/cachyOS_a11y.png ':ignore'), but it's not checked by default.
+While I like that it does consider accessibility needs, I dislike that it doesn't consider them important enough to have available by default.